SAVE THE DATE: Joint Transition Week for Norwich Schools

 To help students make the move to higher education or work, the NOA has successfully set up a network of Careers Facilitators to enable joined up planning of employers’ and other informative events for KS4 and KS5 students.
 This has also helped those participating schools increase their success rate in achieving their Gatsby Benchmarks for Careers.

-2020-21 will see these initiatives and resources rolled out via the Norfolk County Council Good Practice website and through our twinning scheme with other areas of the country.
+In 2020-21, these initiatives and resources were rolled out via the Norfolk County Council Good Practice website and shared with Opportunity Areas in other parts of the country.
 Where appropriate we plan to develop some of the Y6-7 resources for other year groups, including Early Years.

-Transition in 2020-21 will be focussed on communicating good practice, evaluating the work so far, and joining up strategically on all transition elements across the four priorities as well as ensuring the NOA has a varied expert team representing all key stakeholders in Transition to support the schools’ representatives.
+Transition activities in 2020-21 focussed on communicating good practice, evaluating the work so far, and joining up strategically on all transition elements across the four priorities of the NOA work, working with experts that represent all key stakeholders involved in transition.